Gaoyuan-Li/multimodulon/docs/visualization.rst

    - Gene labels shown if show_gene_names=True (no limit for species-specific genes)
    - When show_gene_names=True, only species-specific genes are labeled
    - Shared genes across all species are printed to console instead
-   - Enhanced text positioning with 3% initial offset and stronger repulsion for crowded subplots
+   - Enhanced text positioning with 5% initial offset and density-aware spacing
-   - Fallback alternating pattern positioning if adjustText fails
+   - Much stronger repulsion parameters (0.8-1.0 for points, 1.5-2.0 for text)
+   - Sophisticated binning fallback that groups genes by position to prevent overlap
+   - Adaptive offset increases in crowded regions

 Batch Processing Core Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~